Aquafina-water-bottle/jp-mining-note/docs/docs/scripts.md

             If you are using any of the above, please change the `Output file name extension` from `opus` to `mp3`.
-            The reason why Opus is recommended is because Opus stores audio data much more efficiently than MP3.
+            The reason why Opus is recommended is because Opus stores audio data much more efficiently than MP3, i.e. the file takes up less space on the disk with the same noticable quality.
             Unfortunately, MP3 is still required for full compatibility with all devices.

-            (TODO image)

 1. **Add the `card-add-audio` action**: